 Small Dogs That Don't Shed Hair

-As we mentioned earlier, dogs that shed little are not necessarily those with short hair.
-This is somewhat ironic to a certain extent.
-Most of them have abundant fur, and require particularly intense care.
-Combing, frequent clipping and a lot of hygiene.
-That said, here is our selection of breeds that shed very little hair:
+As mentioned earlier, dogs that shed little aren't necessarily those with short hair – quite ironic, actually.
+Most low-shedding breeds have abundant fur and require particularly intense care, including frequent combing, regular clipping, and diligent hygiene.
+That said, here's our selection of breeds that shed very little hair.

 Shih Tzu